GreenDelta/olca-conversion-service/README.md

 #### Mapping files
 In the `mappings` folder of a reference system, mapping files can be specified.
-The conversion service currently supports mapping files for the EcoSpold 1 (`ecospold_flow_map.csv`) and ILCD (`ilcd_flow_map.csv`) import.
-You can prepare a database with reference flows in [openLCA](http://www.openlca.org/) which you can export as JSON-LD package and put as `data.zip` into the respective folder of the reference system.
-In a conversion, a data set in a specific format is first imported into an in-memory database and then exported into the target format.
-In the import, the flow mappings are then applied.
-The mapping files are simple CSV files with the following columns:
+The mappings in these files are applied to the flows in the source format of a conversion and are format specific:

+* EcoSpold 1: `ecospold_flow_map.csv`
+* EcoSpold 2: `ecospold_2_flow_map.csv`
+* ILCD: `ilcd_flow_map.csv`
+* SimaPro CSV: `sp_flow_import_map.csv`

+The mappings in these files should map to the data in the `data.zip` that you provide with the reference system (see above).
+For the EcoSpold 1+2 and ILCD format, the mapping files are simple CSV files with the following columns:

 ```
 0: UUID of the flow in the source format